Mission & Values

 Today’s GISSV Students are Leaders in Tomorrow’s Global Community

-With locations in Mountain View, Berkeley/East Bay, and San Francisco, California, GISSV is a bilingual school serving the broad academic and personal needs of children from preschool through grade 12 in German and English.
+With locations in Mountain View and San Francisco, California, GISSV is a bilingual school serving the broad academic and personal needs of children from preschool through grade 12 in German and English.
 GISSV is the only elementary and secondary school in the Western United States that meets the strict accreditation requirements of the German government, thus enabling entry into the best European and American colleges and universities.

 We Provide Academic Excellence by: